junyu-w/recent-colors-for-google-doc/README.md

 ## How to use it?

+**NOTE**: Extension currently submitted for review - will update with links once it is published.

 Simply download the extension at the chrome extension store, and it'll be automatically enabled on every new Google Doc page that you open.

 ## FAQ